Get insider access

 When it matters: When you want to see if the speaker is able to be charged with your current cables/charging setup.

 Battery-powered speakers come with different types of charging ports.
-Out of the speakers we've tested, these include AC, DC, lightning, Micro-USB, and USB-C, but you may encounter different types of charging ports in other models.
-We test this by checking the speaker's physical charging port and identifying which type it is.
-In our tests, USB-C to USB-A and AC cables are the most common varieties of charging cables, pictured below.
+The speakers we've tested have included AC, DC, Lightning, Micro-USB, and USB-C ports, but you may encounter different types of charging ports in other models.
+We test this by checking the speaker's physical charging port and identifying its type.
+In our tests, USB-C (including USB-A to USB-C, pictured below) is the most common variety of charging cable.

-A speaker's charging port variety may be important to you if you have extra charging cables at home and want to be able to replace your speaker's charging cable if it gets lost.
-That said, battery-powered speakers generally come with their respective charging cable, so as long as you don't lose it, there shouldn't be an issue.
+A speaker's charging port variety may be important to you if you have extra charging cables at home that you wish to use.
+That said, battery-powered speakers generally come with their respective charging cable, so there shouldn't be an issue if you don't lose it.

 Conclusion

-Overall, a speaker's battery performance is important if you like using your speaker outdoors or in different places around the house.
-If you don't want to worry about charging your speaker too often, you may want one with long battery life.
-If you like to conserve your speaker's battery worry-free, you may want a speaker that automatically shuts off after some time without audio playing.
-While a speaker's battery performance may be important to some users more than others, it's worth considering when you're looking for a speaker that best suits your needs.
+A speaker's battery performance is important if you want to listen to music or podcasts outdoors or in different rooms throughout your house.
+If you don't want to worry about frequently charging your speaker, you may want one with a long battery life.
+You may want a model with a power-saving feature if you don't want to worry about shutting it off after each use.
+While a speaker's battery performance may be more important to some users than others, it's worth considering when deciding which speaker best suits your needs.